14 Best Cold Weather Moisturizers for Acne-Prone Skin to Use in The Winter

 Peter Thomas Roth Water Drench Hyaluronic Acid Cloud Cream

-This moisturizer has got your back all winter.
-It’s hard to fail on hydration with a moisturizer made with 30% of three molecular sizes of hyaluronic acid.
-To hike up some more moisture, the formula is loaded with a slew of five ceramides, cholesterol, and vitamin C, all great at helping increase moisture retention and repair skin.
-The best news still, this water-gel cream has a lightweight texture that absorbs without feeling heavy or blocking pores and is void of fragrance.
+This moisturizer ticks all the right boxes.
+It’s hard to fail on hydration with a moisturizer made with 30% of hyaluronic acid.
+To deliver even more moisture, the formula is loaded with a slew of ceramides, cholesterol, and vitamin C, all working to increase moisture retention and restore the skin’s barrier.
+The best news still, this water-gel cream has a lightweight texture that absorbs in a minute without feeling heavy or clogging pores and is void of fragrance.

 Roc Multi Corexxion Revive + Glow Gel Cream